-Not to boast (well, maybe just a little), but we have a great company culture at Select International.
+Not to boast (well, maybe just a little), but we have a great company culture at PSI.
 We have the "Best Place to Work" awards to prove it.
 Recently, I was thanked by one of our employees for helping to sustain it.
 As wonderful as it felt to receive this compliment, everyone at the company plays a crucial role in ensuring Select International remains a great place to work.
 Our leadership team empowers each employee to take an active role in making our culture what it is today.

 Empower and Engage Your Employees